2399matt/MovieApplication/README.md

 OMDb API used to retrieve movie information.

-CSS / bootstrap templates on the frontend, using thymeleaf / MVC controller design
+CSS / bootstrap templates on the frontend, using thymeleaf, HTMX / MVC controller design

 mySQL DB to store movies used for the list endpoint, with the ability to add and remove movies per user.